Gurobi/gurobipy-pandas/docs/source/walkthrough.rst

     2    <gurobi.LinExpr: x[1,2] + 1.5 x[2,2] + 1.2 x[3...
     dtype: object

-and using the function `gppd.add_constrs` to create constraints by aligning these expressions with capacity data:
+and using the function :code:`gppd.add_constrs` to create constraints by aligning these expressions with capacity data:

 .. doctest:: [knapsack]